 What advice would you give to people wanting to work in the creative industry or start making videos?

-i am working on a feature length documentary I shot in Afghanistan last year.
-My friend is a great tattoo artist, Scott Campbell, he and I spent sometime with a group of special forces guys trading stories for tattoos. it’s a great story.
+I am working on a feature length documentary I shot in Afghanistan last year.
+My friend is a great tattoo artist, Scott Campbell, he and I spent some time with a group of special forces guys trading stories for tattoos.
+It’s a great story.

 Well there you have it.
 Love it how he ended the interview!